rust-lang/reference/dev-guide/src/grammar.md

-# Grammar
+# Rust grammar

 The Reference grammar is written in markdown code blocks using a modified BNF-like syntax (with a blend of regex and other arbitrary things).
-The `mdbook-spec` extension parses these rules and converts them to a renderable format, including railroad diagrams.
+The [`mdbook-spec`] extension parses these rules and converts them to a renderable format, including railroad diagrams.

 The code block should have a lang string with the word "grammar", a comma, and the category of the grammar, like this: